bibleexchange/church_ministry__textbook/en/0601_leaders-and-money.md

 # Leaders and money

-### What is the purpose of offerings in the N.T. church?
+## What is the purpose of offerings in the New Testament church?

-#### It does not matter the amount of the offering, but the heart
+### It does not matter the amount of the offering, but the heart

 > Mark 12:41-44
 > 41 And Jesus sat over against the treasury, and beheld how the people cast money into the treasury: and many that were rich cast in much.